Treaty Trader & Investor Visas and Visas for Australians in Specialty Occupations

 To qualify for a Treaty Investor (E-2) Visa

-• If a business, at least 50 percent of the business must be owned by persons with the treaty country’s nationality.
+• The U.S. investment enterprise must have the nationality of a treaty country.
+For an enterprise to have the nationality of a treat country, at least 50 percent of the business or entity must be owned by persons with the treaty country’s nationality.

-• It must generate significantly more income than just to provide a living to you and family, or it must have a significant economic impact in the United States.
+• The enterprise must generate more income than just to provide a living to you and family, or it must have a significant economic impact in the United States.

-• You must be coming to the United States to develop and direct the enterprise.
-If you are not the principal investor, you must be considered an essential employee, employed in a supervisory, executive, or highly specialized skill capacity.
-Ordinary skilled and unskilled workers do not qualify.
+• If you are the principal investor, you must be coming to the United States to develop and direct the enterprise.
+If you are not the principal investor, you must be coming to the U.S. to be employed in a supervisory, executive or possess specialized skills essential to the efficient operation of the U.S. enterprise.

 ALL / ALL /